xiaoyao89/rcampad/Pods/vfrReader/README.md

 In ReaderConstants.h the following #define options are available:

-`READER_BOOKMARKS` - If TRUE, enables page bookmark support.

-`READER_ENABLE_MAIL` - If TRUE, an email button is added to the toolbar (if the device is properly configured for email support).

-`READER_ENABLE_PRINT` - If TRUE, a print button is added to the toolbar (if printing is supported and available on the device).

-`READER_ENABLE_THUMBS` - If TRUE, a thumbs button is added to the toolbar (enabling page thumbnail document navigation).

-`READER_DISABLE_IDLE` - If TRUE, the iOS idle timer is disabled while viewing a document (beware of battery drain).
+`READER_FLAT_UI` - If TRUE, follows the Fuglyosity of Flat Fad (flattens the UI).

-`READER_SHOW_SHADOWS` - If TRUE, a shadow is shown around each page and the page content is inset by a couple of extra points.
+`READER_SHOW_SHADOWS` - If TRUE, a shadow is shown around each page and page thumbnail.

-`READER_STANDALONE` - If FALSE, a "Done" button is added to the toolbar and the -dismissReaderViewController: delegate method is messaged when it is tapped.
+`READER_ENABLE_THUMBS` - If TRUE, a thumbs button is added to the main toolbar enabling page thumbnail document navigation.

 `READER_DISABLE_RETINA` - If TRUE, sets the CATiledLayer contentScale to 1.0f.
 This effectively disables retina support and results in